 One answer obviously is that we do not wish to be the straw that breaks the camels back.
 In the case of climate change we are talking about the very real danger that warming will reach a critical level at which it will spiral out of control as feedback mechanisms kick in.
 As we have no precise way of knowing when this will happen it is best to err on the side of safety.

 However the argument i wish to advance here is simpler than that.
-Basically we as humanity will have to take rapid action to substantially reduce greenhouse gasses.
+Humans are social creatures and heavily influenced by one another.
+Same goes for countries.
+Humanity will have to take rapid action to substantially reduce greenhouse gasses.
 Human nature being what it is some countries will realise this and take substantive action.
 Others will not.
 We will then get back to the scenario recognised by all of a struggle between the forces of good and evil.
 The forces of good will have to win if we are to have a future worth living.

 The next question is how many countries are needed at minimum to take up the struggle for action on climate change.
 The answer is One.